-5Gambacorta and Shin (2018) show empirically that the lending behavior of weakly capitalized banks responds more strongly to monetary policy.
+$^{{}^{5}}$ Gambacorta and Shin (2018) show empirically that the lending behavior of weakly capitalized banks responds more strongly to monetary policy.

-a larger increase in the bank lending rate (the marginal cost of capital), and thereby exerts more upward pressure on firm prices and inflation.6 The net effect on inflation remains negative due to the decline in wages (the marginal cost of labor), but less so than when the banking sector would not have suffered from debt-overhang.
+more upward pressure on firm prices and inflation.6 The net effect on inflation remains negative due to the decline in wages (the marginal cost of labor), but less so than when the banking sector would not have suffered from debt-overhang.

-A key property of our model is that higher bank equity requirements increase social welfare (by reducing dynamic inefficiency), even though equity requirements are privately costly for the banking sector.7 We illustrate this property by numerically analyzing the transition dynamics associated with raising bank equity requirements (see also Meh and Moran, 2010, Angelini et al., 2014, Clerc at al., 2015, Nguyen (2015), and Mendicino et al. (2018)).
+One feature of our model is that higher bank equity requirements reduce dynamic inefficiency and thereby increase lifetime utility, even though equity requirements are privately costly for the banking sector.7 We illustrate this effect by numerically analyzing the transition dynamics associated with raising bank equity requirements (see also Meh and Moran, 2010, Angelini et al., 2014, Clerc at al., 2015, Nguyen, 2015, and Mendicino et al., 2018).
 In the steady state, higher equity requirements reduce the probability of future shortfalls and thereby reduce the expected value of future recapitalizations.
 Raising equity requirements therefore causes the banking sector to increase its lending rate, which reduces investment and output.
 Lifetime utility increases, however, as consumption and leisure increase in the short run before they arrive at their lower steady state values.
 The positive effect on lifetime utility is smaller, and may even be negative, when equity requirements are raised during the period in between a shortfall and a recapitalization.
 During this period the banking sector charges inefficiently high lending rates, which is aggravated by an increase in equity requirements.
-Hence, the welfare effects of increases in bank equity requirements may be modified by the timing of bank recapitalizations.
+Hence, the effect of a change in bank equity requirements on lifetime utility may be modified by the timing of bank recapitalizations.

 Our model is part of a broader class of DSGE models that focuses on how financial frictions interact with macroeconomic fluctuations, which builds on seminal contributions by Kiyotaki and Moore (1997) and Bernanke, Gertler and Gilchrist (1999).
 The incorporation of financial intermediaries in DSGE models is more recent, with key contributions by, amongst others, Goodfriend and McCallum (2007), Gerali et al. (2010), Gertler and Kiyotaki (2010), Gertler and Karadi (2011), Angeloni and Faia (2013), and Brunnermeier and Sannikov (2014).
-A typical source of amplification and propagation in such models is that banks cannot issue outside equity, but accumulate equity slowly through retaining earnings.
-We drop this assumption by allowing for outside equity, which ensures that the banking sector adds no dynamics to our model other than through the role of government recapitalization policies.
-This approach enables us to isolate the effect of recapitalization policies on the supply of bank credit and on the transmission of monetary policy.
-On the other hand, this parsimonious setup precludes us from analyzing how recapitalization policies interact with heterogeneity at the bank level (e.g., with respect to market power or risk profile) or with unconventional monetary policy.
-Analyzing these interactions would require a more enriched model of the banking sector and of the central bank, but this would be another paper.
+A typical source of amplification and propagation in DSGE models with bank equity is that banks are unable to issue outside equity, but can only accumulate equity through retaining earnings.
+Such a form of equity rationing ensures that shocks to bank equity affect the supply of credit and the real economy.
+However, it also implies a considerable deviation from capital market efficiency (e.g., Myers and Majluf, 1984), and seems at odds with the everyday functioning of financial markets.
+Moreover, the historically accumulated amount of retained earnings is not necessarily equal to the market value of bank equity that enters the household budget constraint.
+We therefore relax this assumption by allowing banks to issue outside equity as well.
+This setup allows us to isolate the effects of immediate and delayed bank recapitalizations on the supply of credit and the transmission of monetary policy, and illustrates that such effects also exist in absence of capital market imperfections.